-The table above shows ten YPLL leading causes of death in Miami-Dade County, FL.
+The table above shows leading causes of death in Miami-Dade County, FL ranked by YPLL.
 Each conidition is color coded to show the changes throughout the years.
 Chronic diseases do make up most of the YPLL leading causes of death in Miami-Dade County, FL.
-It is important to note that unintentional injuries are among these causes as well.
+While most categories stay fairly stable in rank, in 2020 unintentional injury, COVID-19, and Chronic Liver Disease and Cirrhosis all increased in rank.